garrandall/popular-music-data/tracks/smack-dab-in-the-middle-ray-charles-and-his-orchestra.md

 (Smack dab in the middle)
 I wanna be
 (Smack dab in the middle)
-Ahh, smack dab in the middle, boys now
+Ah, smack dab in the middle, boys now
 So I can rock and roll to satisfy my soul